 Mr. Webb began his antenna consulting business circa 1991.
 Early projects included working on low-earth-orbit satellite ground-station communications antennas for some of the first email-over-satellite projects to handle urgent medical communications.
-He was able to successfully triple the data throughput of stations that were located in Africa and were required to used fixed, non-tracking antennas.
+He was able to successfully triple the data throughput of stations that were located in Africa by improving the antennas.

 His work in the area of covert electronics for the law-enforcement and intelligence fields began in 1994, when Mr. Webb became the Senior Antenna Engineer for Dynatech Tactical Communications in Hudson, New Hampshire.
 For the next six years, Mr. Webb developed a reputation for innovative and extremely efficient antenna designs for audio transmitters, video transmitters, beacons and tracking systems.

 In 2000, Mr. Webb left DTC and started AntennaSys, Inc., with DTC as one of the first new clients.
 Since that launch, he has continued to design antennas for satellite communications, GPS, law enforcement surveillance applications, wireless video and tracking.

 Mr. Webb is retained as an antenna consultant for numerous product development companies incorporating embedded antennas in their products.

 Mr. Webb is a respected trainer for the U.S. Military in the area of improvised antennas, SATCOM and RF propagation.
 (See TACOPANTS).